 When I moved to Manhattan in 2008 everything in the city was new to me.
 I was newly wed and had just been accepted to study at the New York School of Interior Design, which had always been my dream college.
 At the time I was facing one of the biggest challenges of my life, studying in a new country and yet to make friends.
 How could I meet and socialize with people who shared the same interests and passion as me?
 So I started to research about which associations could benefit me and further my professional career.
 That’s when I discovered and subsequently became a member of ASID.
 I felt like I had done something right.
 I found myself going to a lot of incredible events and networking like never before, and I was surprised how welcoming everybody was to new members.
 I liked the experience so much that I decided to start volunteering for ASID.
 These volunteering opportunities allowed me to meet many new designers, and I knew I was m

-Ashley Fruits, Allied ASID
+Nicki Estes, Allied ASID

 Perkins+Will - Dallas, TX

 "Let Go and Let God (Faith drives my life)."

 I hope to bring knowledge to Emerging Professionals on how they can contribute to the success of interior design through networking; opening dialogue with advanced professionals; and, engaging mentorships between EPs and mid-careerists.
 My goal is to start the process in Dallas and hopefully grow the network to surrounding areas and bring more EPs to ASID.

 How do you see the EPAC evolving within the organization?

 I see the EPAC becoming a great attribute to the organization by encouraging and increasing membership through directed programs and opportunities for networking.
 I see the EPAC then evolving to greater enhance the student experience as well as the mid-career experience.
 It is the perfect opportunity in a career to mentor students and young designers as well as learn as much as possible from mid-career and advanced professionals.